miguelcobain/ember-yeti-table/tests/dummy/app/pods/docs/sorting/template.md

 Use `compareFunction` if you just want to customize how two values relate to each other (not the entire row).
 It will be invoked with two values and you just need to return `-1`, `0` or `1` depending on if first value is greater than the second or not.
 The default compare function used is [`compare` function](https://emberjs.com/api/ember/3.2/functions/@ember%2Futils/compare) from `@ember/utils`.

+## Sort sequence

+By default, clicking on a sortable column header will sort that column.
+But in what direction?
+The usual is for the column to sort ascending, then clicking it again changes it to descending.
+Further clicks toggle between ascending and descending.
+This is the default behavior.

+However, Yeti Table allows you to customize this sequence using the `@sortSequence` argument.
+This can be either a comma-separated string or an array of strings.
+Accepted values are `'asc'`, `'desc'` and `'unsorted'`.

+So, for example, if you want the first click to sort descending, the second to sort ascending and the third to go back to unsorted, you can use `<YetiTable @sortSequence="desc,asc,unsorted">`.

+You can also use `@sortSequence` on columns instead of on the whole table.
+This allows you to fine tune your sequences per column.
+Each column's sort sequence will default to whatever the value is for the global YetiTable component.